 Businesses in the online tobacco industry that partner with a merchant services provider capable of providing tobacco merchant accounts have an upper hand verse other merchants that are operating through a merchant services companies unfamiliar with the tobacco industry.
 Tobacco is generally classified as a medium to higher risk industry and merchants operating in a CNP (Card Not Present) environment are regarded as the highest risk within the industry.

 As regulations continue to change and become more stringent, merchant acquiring banks and payment processors that are unable or not willing to take on the added risk might decide to change their guidelines and possibly leave the industry.
-Working with a merchant services partner that specializes in the tobacco industry will insure businesses have the most reliable payment processing services and merchants will always be prepared for any changes to the industry, eliminating the risk of a merchant accounts being restricted or shut down.
+Working with a merchant services partner that specializes in the tobacco industry will ensure businesses have the most reliable payment processing services and merchants will always be prepared for any changes to the industry, eliminating the risk of a merchant accounts being restricted or shut down.

 Types of Tobacco Merchant Accounts